2019 revision of the SI

 The SI system after the 2019 definition: Base units as defined in terms of physical constants and other base units.
 Here, $a \rightarrow b$ means $a$ is used in the definition of $b$.

 The SI system after 1983, but before the 2019 redefinition: Base unit definitions in terms of other base units (for example, the metre is defined as the distance travelled by light in a specific fraction of a second), with the constants of nature and artefacts used to define them (such as the mass of the IPK for the kilogram, and the triple point of water for the kelvin).

-In 2019, four of the seven SI base units specified in the International System of Quantities were redefined in terms of natural physical constants, rather than human artefacts such as the standard kilogram.
+In 2019, four of the seven SI base units specified in the International System of Quantities were redefined in terms of natural physical constants, rather than human artefacts such as the International Prototype of the Kilogram.
 Effective 20 May 2019, the 144th anniversary of the Metre Convention, the kilogram, ampere, kelvin, and mole are defined by setting exact numerical values, when expressed in SI units, for the Planck constant (h), the elementary electric charge (e), the Boltzmann constant (k_{B}), and the Avogadro constant (N_{A}), respectively.
 The second, metre, and candela had previously been redefined using physical constants.
 The four new definitions aimed to improve the SI without changing the value of any units, ensuring continuity with existing measurements.
 In November 2018, the 26th General Conference on Weights and Measures (CGPM) unanimously approved these changes, which the International Committee for Weights and Measures (CIPM) had proposed earlier that year after determining that previously agreed conditions for the change had been met.
 These conditions were satisfied by a series of experiments that measured the constants to high accuracy relative to the old SI definitions, and were the culmination of decades of research.